zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    ![In the Remote Desktop Connection dialog box, a warning states that the identity of the remote computer cannot be verified, and asks if you want to continue anyway.
 At the bottom, the Yes button is circled.](./media/remote-desktop-connection-identity-verification-sqlserver2008.png "Remote Desktop Connection dialog")

-7. Once logged into the SqlServer2008 VM, download a [backup of the ContosoInsurance database](https://raw.githubusercontent.com/microsoft/MCW-App-modernization/master/Hands-on%20lab/lab-files/Database/ContosoInsurance.zip), and extract the zipped files into `C:\ContosoInsurance` on the VM.

-8. Next, open **Microsoft SQL Server Management Studio** (SSMS) by entering "sql server" into the search bar in the Windows Start menu and selecting **Microsoft SQL Server Management Studio 17** from the results.
+7. Once logged into the SqlServer2008 VM, open **Microsoft SQL Server Management Studio** (SSMS) by entering "sql server" into the search bar in the Windows Start menu and selecting **Microsoft SQL Server Management Studio 17** from the results.

    ![SQL Server is entered into the Windows Start menu search box, and Microsoft SQL Server Management Studio 17 is highlighted in the search results.](media/start-menu-ssms-17.png "Windows start menu search")

-9. In the SSMS **Connect to Server** dialog, enter **SQLSERVER2008** into the Server name box, ensure **Windows Authentication** is selected, and then select **Connect**.
+8. In the SSMS **Connect to Server** dialog, enter **SQLSERVER2008** into the Server name box, ensure **Windows Authentication** is selected, and then select **Connect**.

    ![The SQL Server Connect to Search dialog is displayed, with SQLSERVER2008 entered into the Server name and Windows Authentication selected.](media/sql-server-2008-connect-to-server.png "Connect to Server")

-10. Once connected, expand **Databases** under SQLSERVER2008 in the Object Explorer, and then select **ContosoInsurance** from the list of databases.
+9. Once connected, expand **Databases** under SQLSERVER2008 in the Object Explorer, and then select **ContosoInsurance** from the list of databases.

     ![The ContosoInsurance database is highlighted in the list of databases.](media/ssms-databases.png "Databases")

-11. Next, you will execute a script in SSMS, which will reset the `sa` password, enable mixed mode authentication, create the `WorkshopUser` account, and change the database recovery model to FULL.
+10. Next, you will execute a script in SSMS, which will reset the `sa` password, enable mixed mode authentication, create the `WorkshopUser` account, and change the database recovery model to FULL.
 To create the script, open a new query window in SSMS by selecting **New Query** in the SSMS toolbar.

     ![The New Query button is highlighted in the SSMS toolbar.](media/ssms-new-query.png "SSMS Toolbar")

-12. Copy and paste the SQL script below into the new query window:
+11. Copy and paste the SQL script below into the new query window:

     ```sql
     USE master;